brycewray/hugo-site/content/posts/2021/05/trying-mark-text-for-website-content.md

 I will say that the [documentation](https://github.com/marktext/marktext/blob/develop/docs/README.md) is decent enough, but you have to dig into the project's GitHub issues to learn that, for example, you can't edit or create a *theme* so you can make the app look as you want.
 (This bothers me because none of the supplied themes work well for my eyes, especially where body text is concerned.)

-Finally---and this is true for many cross-platform apps including, yes, VS Code---Mark Text is simply clunkier (quirkier?) to use than a Mac-native app, whether we're talking about how copy/paste operations work, or how you manage files from within the app, or how certain key combinations work as opposed to how you would *expect* them to work.
+Finally --- and this is true for many cross-platform apps including, yes, VS Code --- Mark Text is simply clunkier (quirkier?) to use than a Mac-native app, whether we're talking about how copy/paste operations work, or how you manage files from within the app, or how certain key combinations work as opposed to how you would *expect* them to work.
 I would guess hard-core Windows users would have similar reservations after having become used to Windows-native apps.
 That's a largely unavoidable side effect of being cross-platform, so you shouldn't discount Mark Text because of that.

 If I were in a position where I *had* to use Mark Text for my Markdown-related purposes, I certainly could.
 I simply would prefer otherwise.

 ## The future?

-The biggest problem you can have with relying on a FOSS app for "mission-critical" stuff, to use that baleful business term, comes if those who develop the app---occasionally, that's a team of one---can no longer spend the time to keep it going.
+The biggest problem you can have with relying on a FOSS app for "mission-critical" stuff, to use that baleful business term, comes if those who develop the app --- occasionally, that's a team of one --- can no longer spend the time to keep it going.
 After all, it's often a hobby project.
 You can hardly blame the devs, since they're not getting paid for it and they do have Day Jobs.
 Even though Mark Text has asked for donations, in recent months its devs have said things like [this, from last November](https://github.com/marktext/marktext/issues/1290#issuecomment-726744803):

 > Unfortunately, Mark Text is currently not maintained and we currently haven't time for it.